About This Blog

 6th December 1989 The Montreal Massacre

-Twenty-three years ago today, a woman-hater named Marc Lépine went on a gendercidal rampage at Montreal’s prestigious École Polytechnique.
-Armed with a Sturm Ruger Mini-14 semi-automatic rifle and a hunting knife, 25-year-old Lepine – a failed application to the elite engineering … Continue reading
+On this day in 1989, woman-hater Marc Lépine went on a gendercidal rampage at Montreal’s prestigious École Polytechnique.
+Armed with a Sturm Ruger Mini-14 semi-automatic rifle and a hunting knife, 25-year-old Lépine – a failed application to the elite engineering school … Continue reading

 7th December 1985 The Death of Robert Graves